About the Postdoc Track

 What Postdocs Get

-• Our Postdoc Compass Coursebook containing comprehensive learning material and practical advice spanning leading self, managing up, people skills, training and supervising, networking, and navigating a job search.
+- Our Postdoc Compass Coursebook containing comprehensive learning material and practical advice spanning leading self, people skills, managing up, training and supervising, networking, and job searching.
 Our Coursebook features an approachable writing style and visually appealing, highly readable design.

-• A customizable Career Plan Template designed to assist Scholars with creating a guide for their career planning and personal goals.
+- A customizable Career Development Plan (CDP) Template designed to assist Scholars with creating a guide for their career planning and personal goals.
 Career and life don’t come with syllabi, but a plan provides a sense of direction while still being adaptable.

-• Live Group Coaching Workshops facilitated by Compass leaders.
+- Live Group Coaching facilitated by Compass leadership.
 These sessions focus on practicing communication skills, helping Scholars solve real-world challenges, and obtaining feedback and guidance from Compass leaders.

-• A Peer Mentoring Team of other postdocs at the same career stage from throughout the U.S. Teams receive a peer mentoring team guidebook offering suggested structured activities and discussions, while also encouraging flexibility so Scholars can get input and support as needed.
+- A Peer Mentoring Team of other postdocs from throughout the U.S. Teams receive a guidebook offering suggested structured activities and discussions, while also encouraging flexibility so Scholars can get input and support as needed.

-• Upon completion of requirements, Scholars receive a certificate of completion, digital badge, and suggested language for describing Compass on their CV.
+- Upon completion of requirements, Scholars receive a Certificate of Completion, digital badge, and suggested language on how to describe Compass on their CV.

-Compass Scholars remain in the Compass community after completing the foundational training.
-This includes ongoing access to new and updated materials.
-Although not required, peer teams and Scholars may choose to continue to meet semi-regularly or on an as-needed basis.
+Compass Scholars remain in the Compass community after completing the program.
+This includes access to online resources, new and updated materials, and our LinkedIn group.
+Although not required, many peer mentoring teams continue to meet semi-regularly or on an as-needed basis.
+We believe that by creating a community we can elevate individuals, teams, and contribute to positive cultures in academia.

 Cost